ajnirp/j-scripts/README.md

 About
 -----

-A collection of some of my J scripts.
+A collection of some of my J and APL scripts.

-To future me
+Installation
 ------------

 .deb files provided by J Software for versions 8 and above usually install the normal Unix way (so look for stuff in `/usr/share/j/8.01/...`).
 To run sentences like `install 'all'` you need to open j console as follows: